Uladzislau-Tserashenkau/ts-proj/readme.md

-# Mastering Ts
+# TS-mastering

-A typescript project
+A git repo for TypeScript mastering